-Network Operations Center: We maintain a network operation center located in Chennai (Madras) and a backup facility in Mumbai (Bombay).
+Network Operations Center: We maintain a network operation center located in Chennai (Madras) and a backup facility in Mumbai (Bombay) and Hyderabad.
 The Chennai facility houses our central network servers as well as our network staff who monitors network traffic, service quality and equipment at all our points of presence to ensure a reliable network.
 These operation centers are staffed 24-hours-a-day, seven-days-a-week.
 We have backup power generators and software and hardware systems designed to prevent network downtime in the event of system failures.
 In the future, we may add additional facilities to supplement or add redundancy to our current network monitoring capability.

 Data Center Infrastructure.
-We operate 10 concurrently maintainable Internet Data Centers, five in Mumbai, one each at Chennai, Bangalore, Hyderabad, Kolkatta and Noida (UP).
+We operate 11 concurrently maintainable Internet Data Centers, six in Mumbai, one each at Chennai, Bangalore, Hyderabad, Kolkata and Noida (UP).
 We offer managed hosting, security and infrastructure managed services from these facilities.
 These Data Centers are completely integrated with our IP / MPLS network which provides seamless connectivity for our customers from their premise to their applications hosted in the Data Centers.
-The Data Centers conform to the standards to cater to the security consideration of our customer servers.